"Reducing plastic consumption can be fun? Excuse me?!!!! Say that again!"

 What about these 9 tips?
 Do you know any?

-The app will make the hearts of all tracking fans beat faster.
-It lets you track your plastic consumption, set goals for using less plastic, and celebrate your successes.
+There are a couple of helpful apps that will make the hearts of all tracking fans beat faster.
+They let you track your plastic consumption, set goals for using less plastic, and celebrate your successes.

 Is there a nasty little voice in your head screaming "The plastic pandemic isn't real!
 It's all fake news!"?